Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "Brother, you didn't do shit."
 BASEBALL grabbed Adam's bag from him.
 "The old man says we're coming to Cimbrean, we're coming to Cimbrean.
 Not your fault we're here."

-"I know, but...she's right, I shoulda told her sooner."
+"I know, but... she's right, I shoulda told her sooner."

 "When?
 We found out about this three days ago, we've been loading our shit the whole time since.
 You told her first chance you got, man."